Lady Margaret Boat Club: Traditions

 Although the music is printed in the boat club's history and the song is sung at every Boat Club Dinner, few members know the tune.
-Dinners are also known for more controversial songs (such as the infamous "M2 song" sung by all current and past members of the Second Men's May Bumps Crew).
+Dinners are also known for more controversial songs (such as the infamous "M2 song" sung by all current and many past members of the Second Men's May Bumps Crew).

 Rivalry with Trinity College

 St John's has long had a close rivalry with Trinity College.
 Every year, a strange tradition takes place during the Bumps Weeks in Lent and May term, known as the "Stomp".
 Crews gather on the College Backs every morning preceding the races.
 One crew at a time will stop at a lone tree, knock three times on its trunk and shout out the name of the crew that will be starting in front of them that day to be "bumped".
 The whole club then strolls through the backs towards arch-rivals Trinity.
 Once in Trinity College's great court, a standoff between the rival boat clubs occurs followed by a tackling session in which boat club members from each side attempt to "kidnap" members of the opposite club.
 If captured, one is put to shame by being bought breakfast in the rival college's hall.